cvghivebrain/HiveView/FORMATS.md

 * MVI - no samples; always in AVI container?
 * NC camera feed format - no samples
 * OSS - is this a file type?
+* R3D - failed on samples from https://blog.raw.film/sample-red-r3d-files-download-free/
+* SIFF - 12-bit PCM sounds distorted (works on 8-bit PCM)
+* THP - failed/audio distorted on some samples from http://samples.mplayerhq.hu/game-formats/thp/
+* SEQ - no header
+* TXD - not a video/audio format?
+* VC1 - always in container?

 ### Other
 * BPG - animation frames not extracted by libbpg